 Some tips for efficient app testing include using real mobile devices, apply latest and unconventional methods and use console log.
 Also, if you report bugs via screenshot command, developers will understand it better.

-Finally, as your iOS app is ready and you wish to publish it make sure to follow Apple’s App Store Guidelines.
+Finally, as your iOS app is ready and you wish to go live make sure to follow Apple’s App Store Guidelines.
 You need to have a developer account to submit the app, which also grants access to features like in-app purchases, TestFlight, app analytics, and more.

 You have to provide the following: